 Please dial 01455 560999 if the defibrillator is required.

-In the case of a severe emergency and an ambulance is required dial 999.
+In the case of a medical emergency where an ambulance is required, dial 999.

 The postcode of the Club is LE10 3DR.